Notgard/docker_ollama_openwebui/README.md

 ## Running JupyterLab server from docker container with full GPU access
 With the previous installations on your local machine, you should be able to access your GPU (nvidia-smi) directly and from your docker container.
 The previous Jupyterlab instructions make GPU accelerated available as they have access to your GPU, but with some limitations.
-AI libraries like **pytorch** or others may not be able to fully utilize your GPU because it lacks compilation capibilities (**nvcc**).
+AI libraries like **pytorch** or others may not be able to fully utilize your GPU because it lacks compilation capabilities (**nvcc**).

-To circonmvent this, run the following command :
+To circumvention this, run the following command :
 ```bash
 PWD="$(pwd)" && PASSWORD="test" && sudo docker run --rm --gpus all -d -it -p 8889:8888 -v jupyterlab:/home/jovyan/work --workdir /work --mount type=bind,source=$PWD,target=/work -e JUPYTER_TOKEN=$PASSWORD -e NB_UID=$(id -u) -e NB_GID=$(id -g) --env-file ./env.list --user root --name gpu_jupyter_server cschranz/gpu-jupyter:v1.7_cuda-12.2_ubuntu-22.04_slim && sudo docker logs gpu_jupyter_server
 ```